What to Expect at a Florida Real Estate Closing: A Step-by-Step Walkthrough

 Recording the Deed

-After closing, the title company records the new deed with the Sarasota County Clerk of Court.
+After closing, the title company records the new deed with the County Clerk of Court.
 This is the official legal act that transfers ownership from the seller to the buyer.
 Recording typically happens the same day or the next business day.

 After Closing: What Happens Next